-We all know that routines can help us.
+We all know that home management routines can help us.
 They make things more automatic, they eliminate the need to think through every next step in our days, and they help us know that we’re not forgetting something.
+Having simple home management steps we can stick to take a lot of the drudgery of taking care of our homes.

 Morning and evening routines in our house are life-savers.
 They help our children feel more secure, and they’ve eliminated a lot of the struggles we’ve had with getting ready for bed and getting ready for school.